LanderMoerkerke/camera-feed-object-detector-tf-serve/README.md

 pipenv shell
 ```

-Now we can execute the different Python scripts.\
+Now we can execute the different Python scripts.

 **Note**: these scripts are linked to my setup of cameras.
 To link your cameras we propose using a feed that uses the [RTSP protocol](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) or you can use a video file.
+We defined these parameters previously inside the config file.

 #### Tensorflow Object Detection API